Félix Fermín: Playing career

 As a player, his nickname was "El Gato", for Felix the Cat and his quick reflexes and defense.

 Managerial career

 On June 19, 2023, Fermín was named the manager of the Dominican Republic national baseball team at the 2023 Central American and Caribbean Games, held in El Salvador.
 The Dominican Republic finished fourth, good enough to qualify for the 2023 Pan American Games in Chile.

+His son, Félix Fermín Jr., was appointed manager of the national team for the 2026 Central American and Caribbean Games.

+Fermín began the 2026 season as the manager of the Tecolotes de los Dos Laredos of the Mexican League.
+On June 26, 2026, Fermín was fired by the Tecolotes, after leading the team to a 24–35 start.